What Is the State’s Share in Russia’s Economy?

 For U.S. policymakers or others wanting to understand Russia—whether as an adversary or a maker of common cause—these facts matter, since a state’s overall heft and specific stakes in the national economy impact both its policies and its national power.

 One reason for the discrepancy in estimates, naturally, is the use of different methodologies with different strengths and weaknesses.
-Statistics in the databases of the IMF, World Bank and Organization for Economic Cooperation and Security, for example, do not take into account state-run companies; they show general government expenditure and revenue as a percentage of GDP, including federal, regional and local governments plus so-called extrabudgetary spending—which covers both social spending, like pensions and social security, and certain types of research, development and investment.
+Statistics in the databases of the IMF, World Bank and Organization for Economic Cooperation and Development, for example, do not take into account state-run companies; they show general government expenditure and revenue as a percentage of GDP, including federal, regional and local governments plus so-called extrabudgetary spending—which covers both social spending, like pensions and social security, and certain types of research, development and investment.
 The 2014 IMF paper that estimated the state’s share of the economy at 68-71 percent—at a time when the three databases cited above were estimating 32-41 percent—also reflects general government expenditure and revenue, but then adds the expenditure and revenue of 26 large state-run corporations to the count.
 That, however, seems to entail some double counting, according to Sergei Guriev, chief economist of the European Bank for Reconstruction and Development (EBRD), who writes: “Some of the government’s spending (funded by government revenue) is the revenue of the state-owned enterprises.”

 Clearly, expenditure and revenue aren’t the only variables worth measuring.
 We asked several economists and other economically oriented social scientists to weigh in on three questions: (1) Which approach to assessing the share of the state in Russia’s economy strikes them as the most sensible?
 (2) How would they describe and/or explain the changes in that share over the past 20 years?
 And (3) what trends do they anticipate in the coming years?
 Highlights from their answers follow.